If you’ve been Googling “why do I feel tired all the time,” even after 8 hours of sleep, you’re not alone. You’ve tried it all:

 - You feel mentally “full” but emotionally disconnected

-- You crave isolation but also feel restless alone
+- You crave isolation, but also feel restless alone

 - You forget small things and feel easily overwhelmed